Photography by Gunn Kristin Monsen

 They are like old friends keeping an eye on us.

 Christmas is a magical time, but I find it very overwhelming, so I do like to spend a lot of time at the cabin at this time of year.
 I feel it easier to stay grounded from all the stress.
 Slow weekend mornings with coffee and walk in the woods sets the mood for a creative afternoon.
 Making gifts like pine wreaths, homemade jams or making candles from beeswax make for something thoughtful and personal.
 We do not need much.
 A little love made by hand for me, is the ultimate gift.

 In every little thing given is a meaning of love.

 Over the years this place has given me a sense of belonging.
 After travelling and working for many years round the world and now settling down in Norway has combated my restlessness.
 I am here now.
 In my head I may be still feel a little lost, but I have learned and accepted to be kind to myself.
 You have only you in this world.
 I have freed from myself from expectations and live true to the fact that I am a self-confessed introvert.
 I enjoy solitude, and I love and live for the energy that nature has to offer.
 Nature can be so inspiring that it has given me purpose and direction with the way I work.

 Both the cabin and the nature around is my own sanctuary.

-Read more in our NL3 magazine, coming soon, February 2021!
+Read more in our NL3 magazine, out now!